-This Easy Chicken Noodle Soup with Ditalini is a hug in a bowl!
+This Easy Chicken Noodle Soup Recipe with Ditalini is like a hug in a bowl!
 Packed with hearty ingredients and so simple to make, it’s the perfect dish to warm up those chilly evenings or when you just need a little comfort.

 A bowl of homemade chicken noodle soup with a spoon sticking out.